microsoft/vscode-docs/docs/java/java-debugging.md

 ## Configuration options

 There are many options and settings available to configure the debugger.
-For example, configuring the jvm arguments and environment variables is easily done with launch options.
+For example, configuring the JVM arguments and environment variables is easily done with launch options.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-debugging/launch-configuration.mp4" type="video/mp4">